 St. Moritz Switzerland - Things to do

-On your arrival, you will be taken through the picturesque town of St. Moritz in Switzerland, which is home to an array of iconic pit stops and landscapes.
-Here’s what you will come across during your day trip from Milan to Switzerland.
+If you're booking either of the guided tours, you'll reach the picturesque town of St. Moritz- home to an array of iconic pit stops and landscapes.
+Here’s what you can expect during your day trip from Milan to Switzerland:

 Take a trip down the snow-covered slopes of the Swiss Alps onboard the Corviglia Funicular, a funicular railway route.
 The enjoyable railway route will acquaint you to many-a-spectacular ski locations and brings you closer to life on the Alps like never before.